How To Avoid Toxic Chemicals In Sunscreens

 Animal Testing And Cruelty Free Sunscreens

 Most sunscreen brands are by big cosmetics and skincare companies that still test their ingredients and products on animals.
-The trouble is many of these brands advertise the fact that they are cruelty free or against animal testing, but unless these companies have been accredited by a reputable organization such as Choose Cruelty Free here in Australia, then all this so-called ethical advertising is just smoke and mirrors.
+The trouble is many of these brands advertise the fact that they are cruelty free or against animal testing, but unless these companies have been approved by a reputable, non-profit organization such Cruelty Free International, then all this so-called ethical advertising is just smoke and mirrors.

 Popular Sunscreen Brands That DO Test On Animals

 Here are just some of the companies that produce sunscreens that still test on animals; Aveeno, Avon, Banana Boat, Chapstick, Clinique, Dove, Estee Lauder, Johnson and Johnson, Kiehls, L’Oreal, MAC, Olay, Ponds, Revlon and Vaseline.

 Find ethical sunscreen brands by visiting Cruelty Free International and their Leaping Bunny Programme List

 *Please note I cannot personally recommend companies listed with PETA as their requirements for listing cruelty-free companies are not stringent enough.

 Choosing Safer Sunscreens